MandyNeumeyer/classes-mini-online-shop/README.md

 cart.addProduct(shoes);
 ```
 Call the `.getProductInfoCart()` method, to print your shopping cart's content.

-Call the `.getTotalPriceCart()` method, to print your shopping cart's total price as well as total amount of items currently in the cart.
+Call the `.getTotalItemsPrice()` method, to print your shopping cart's total price as well as total amount of items currently in the cart.